I can’t send or receive multimedia text messages. Why?

-Text messages will work on your phone only if you have text messages and mobile data included in your plan.
+Multimedia text messages will work on your phone only if you have text messages and mobile data included in your plan.

 You can change your plan to add text messages.
 This change will take effect at the start of your next payment cycle.